Value Proposition Canvas Explained

 The Value Proposition Canvas is a fairly simple tool that allows you to establish a logical starting point for building and testing a product or service.

 The canvas allows for managing and enhancing existing Value Propositions, as well as for creating new ones.
-The great strength of the tool is that it will encourage you to empathize with your customers and translate customer needs into a product or solution which solves an important but underserved customer need.
+The great strength of the tool is that it will encourage you to empathize with your customers and translate customer needs into a product or solution which solves an important but underserved customer need and you also apply the Jobs to be Done Theory in Order to understand what’re your customer’s pains and how to solve them.

 Digital Leadership has developed a number of tools and checklists to help you conceptualize your value proposition canvas and think through customer jobs further.
 Our book How to Create Innovation walks you through understanding how your service creates customer gains.

-The book includes value proposition examples, customer profiles, and other directions for using the Business Model Canvas, Value Proposition Canvas, and other canvases so you can supercharge innovation.
+The book includes value proposition examples, customer profiles, and other directions for using the Business Model Canvas, Value Proposition Canvas, and other canvases so you can supercharge innovation strategy.

 The UNITE Value Proposition Canvas Structure